OlivierBlanvillain/SlickChair-report/content.md

       warning: Database => Option[String]
     )

-SlickChair uses the `emails` function before transitioning to a given phase to help the \pc in the redaction of notification emails, by suggesting recipients, subject and content of messages to be sent when transitioning to this phase.
-If a warning is returned by the second function, it will be display to the \pc before he confirms the change of phase.
+SlickChair uses the `emails` function before transitioning to a given phase to help the \pc in the writing of notification emails, by suggesting recipients, subject and content of messages to be sent when transitioning to this phase.
+If a warning is returned by the second function, it will be displayed to the \pc before he confirms the change of phase.

 Conferences of different sizes and topics might want to use different workflows.
-In the current stage of the project, such configuration has be done at source code level.
+In the current stage of the project, such configuration has to be done at source code level.
 As an example, we will show the changes needed to add a new component to the conference workflow.
 Suppose that some \pcms are careless about their reviewing responsibilities and do not respect the delays set by the \pc.
 The \pc might want to send a reminder to the \pcms that have not yet completed their reviews.
-This could be implemented by adding a *Review Reminder*phase between *Review* and *Notification*:
+This could be implemented by adding a *Review Reminder*phase between *Review* and *Notification*.

     Phase(
       Configuration("Review Reminder",